Kambah: Education

 In addition to public education, St. Thomas the Apostle Primary School is located in Kambah.
 St Thomas the Apostle Primary opened in 1977, and is a systemic Catholic primary school, under the direction of the Canberra Goulburn Catholic Education Office.
 St Thomas the Apostle Primary is attached to the St Thomas the Apostle Parish.

 Physical features

 West of Kambah is the Murrumbidgee River, one of Australia's major rivers.
 Surrounding hills include Mount Taylor, Arawang Hill, Mount Neighbour, McQuoids Hill, Forster Hill on the north side, and Urambi Hills on the south-west side.
 Most of Kambah is occupied by the Village Creek Valley, but it also extends into Allens Creek and McQuoids Creek Valleys closer to the Murrumbidgee.

 On the Murrumbidgee, itself is the Red Rocks Gorge and Kambah Pool, a swimming hole.
-Kambah pool is the main swimming and fishing destination for South Canberrans.
 Kambah is home to many different types of fish (particularly carp) and mammals.